Cures for Mental Health Ailments ...

 Tryptophan is not a drug.
 It is an essential amino acid much needed to support life and sanity.
 In an interesting coincidence, Prozac made its first appearance within days of the ban on tryptophan.
 Now there is a whole family of serotonin-stimulating drugs, but none of them can create more serotonin; they can only speed its firing into the brain and partially block the reuptake into the neurotransmitters, and so the low levels of serotonin in those neurotransmitters are slowly becoming even more depleted.

-At HRC almost everyone comes into our program taking one of the serotonin-firing antidepressants (Zoloft, Paxil, Desyrel, Serzone).
+At Health Recovery Center almost everyone comes into our program taking one of the serotonin-firing antidepressants (Zoloft, Paxil, Desyrel, Serzone).
 Our physician switches them to the natural serotonin precursor, tryptophan, which promptly restores the missing serotonin levels.
 Usually the firing mechanism works fine; the problem was that it simply has had very little serotonin to fire.

 Here are the guidelines for substituting tryptophan for a serotonin enhancing drug: